jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/custom-function.md

 const serverTime = await fetch(globalThis.RWJS_API_URL + '/serverTime')
 ```

-> Note: If you want to use [Redwood Authentication](https://docs.redwoodjs.com/docs/serverless-functions/#serverless-functions-with-redwood-user-authentication) on your custom function, your fetch needs to send credentials in a cookie via `fetch(globalThis.RWJS_API_URL + '/serverTime', { credentials: 'include' })`.
-If you are using dbAuth you might need to add the [Domain](https://docs.redwoodjs.com/docs/auth/dbauth/#cookie-domain) property to your cookie configuration.
+> Note: If you want to use [Cedar Authentication](https://cedarjs.com/docs/serverless-functions/#serverless-functions-with-redwood-user-authentication) on your custom function, your fetch needs to send credentials in a cookie via `fetch(globalThis.RWJS_API_URL + '/serverTime', { credentials: 'include' })`.
+If you are using dbAuth you might need to add the [Domain](https://cedarjs.com/docs/auth/dbauth/#cookie-domain) property to your cookie configuration.

 ## Getting the Time